 The TRoNT representative and alternate representative are appointed by an Appointment Committee who themselves are elected by a Rūnaka Postal Voting process.

-At the triennial meeting held 2015, Matapura Ellison and Katharina Ruckstuhl were re-appointed respectively and unopposed as the Representative and Alternate Representative.
+At the triennial meeting held in 2021, Matapura Ellison and Emma Wyeth were appointed respectively as the Representative and Alternate Representative.

 Since 1987 the Rūnaka has employed people to carry out the work of the hapu.
 The first employees were funded through government initiatives such as the skills Maori Access Scheme, known as MACCESS.
 Then in 1992 the Rūnaka took up one of the first initiatives of Ngai Tahu Development Corporation who offered funding for Rūnaka to build their administration capacity.
 Joy Smith was the sole administrator from 1992 until around 2000 when the Rūnaka started to grow its paid administrative capacity.